Promoting Women in Science

 The Athena SWAN Charter is a scheme which recognises and celebrates good employment practice for women working in science, engineering and technology (SET) in higher education and research.

-Athena SWAN at Lancaster University
+Silver Awards at Lancaster University

 In 2008 Lancaster University won its first Bronze Award.

-the bronze award was successfully renewed in 2012.
+The bronze award was successfully renewed in 2012.

 Lancaster's Faculty of Health and Medicine and The Lancaster Environment Centre (LEC) were both awarded Athena Swan Bronze awards in 2013.

-Plans are underway to submit an application for a Silver award.
-Lancaster's case for silver will set out the positive changes that have been made in areas such as:
+Athena SWAN award submissions set out the positive changes that have been made in areas such as:

 - Promotion and career development